 Keep It Simple and Unique

 Avoid overly complex or generic nouns.
-Aim for something that is easy to pronounce, spell, and remember, while also standing out in a crowded market.
+Aim for something that is easy to spell, pronounce, and remember, while still standing out in your industry.